(a project of NatureCulture)

 NatureCulture LLC

 NatureCulture LLC is the parent organization of Writing the Land, a production of Lis McLoughlin.
-NatureCulture organizes and produces events and anthologies for the creative and environmental communities including the annual Authors and Artists Festival.
+NatureCulture organizes and produces events and anthologies for the creative and environmental communities.
 All our events are solar powered from an off-grid location in the rural forests of western Massachusetts.
 Visit us to see a complete list of our services, what we’re hosting now, along with past events.

 Our Story